-We will focus on understanding and meeting the needs of our students to help them solve complex problems, collaborate with diverse groups, live engaged lives, be resilient to failure, think for themselves, and be agents of change.
+We will focus on how our 21st century liberal education can help students solve complex problems, collaborate with diverse groups, live engaged lives, be resilient to failure, think for themselves, and be agents of change.

 How will we create superior value to succeed?